 As per the Authority of Advance Ruling (AAR), the court ruling has clarified that goods sold at the Duty-Free Shops at the arrival and departure terminals of international airports shall be considered as export of goods under CGST Act, 2017.
 It would also be considered as export of goods under the GST Act.
-Hence, tax shall not be levied in case of a purchase made at Duty-Free Shops.
+Hence, the tax shall not be levied in case of a purchase made at duty-free shops.

-Duty-free shops sell goods to passengers who are leaving India or entering into India.
+Duty-free shops operate beyond the customs frontiers of India.
+The places include international airports, international arrival and international departure area after crossing all relevant immigration frontiers.
+Passengers leaving India or entering into India avail goods from duty-free shops.
 However, it also does not indicate that such business establishment should be free from every tax liability under an indirect taxation law.

 Export according to GST law

-- Products that are imported into India must be treated as supply of goods, till crossing the customs frontier of India as per Sec.
-7 of the Integrated GST Act, 2017.
+- Products imported into India must be treated as supply of goods, till crossing the customs frontier of India as per Sec.7 of the Integrated GST Act, 2017.

-- Further, any products that cross the customs frontier of India will also not be regarded or classified as Intra-state transactions, as per Section 8 of the Integrated GST Act, 2017.
+- Further, any products that cross the customs frontier of India regarded or classified as Intra-state transactions, as per Section 8 of the Integrated GST Act, 2017.

-- Hence, the supply of products shall not qualify to be treated as ‘export’ as per the Customs Act, 1962.
+- Hence, the supply of products shall not qualify as ‘export’ as per the Customs Act, 1962.

 Provisions relating to Bonded Warehouses

-Generally, before bringing in items to the shop for sale, the goods sold by duty-free shops are stored within the premises of bonded warehouses.
-When the items are stored within bonded warehouses, the products have not yet crossed the customs frontier of the country as per Customs law.
-Hence, the products that are stored in the warehouses shall be considered as ‘yet to be imported’.
-The following provisions apply when the goods stored at the warehouses and sold by duty-free shops are brought into the country from international markets and not manufactured domestically.
+Generally, before bringing in items to the shop for sale, the duty-free shops store the goods within the premises of bonded warehouses.
+The products stored in the warehouse shall fall into the category as ‘yet to be imported’.
+It applies when the goods stored at the warehouses, sold by duty-free shops into the country from international markets and not manufactured domestically.

 Click here to know about Warehouse startup business, registration and documentation

-- Goods sold by the duty-free shops should be procured from overseas and not being manufactured domestically
+- Goods procured from overseas and not manufactured domestically

-- Goods that are imported and stored in a bonded warehouse or a combination of one or more bonded warehouses
+- Goods imported and stored in a bonded warehouse or a combination of one or more bonded warehouses

-- Stored goods have not been cleared by the customs authorities
+- Stored goods in the warehouse yet to receive clearance from customs authorities

 - Goods that do not belong to any special category and notified the Central Government

-- An invoice stating that the passenger shall not consume the goods until landing outside India, and that passenger attains ownership of the product(s)
+- An invoice stating that the passenger should not consume the goods until landing outside India.
+It should also state that passenger can alter after attaining the ownership of the product(s)